hannahhoward/a1atscript/README.md

 That code works -- I've used it in my own projects for making ui-router easy to use.
 The best part is then you can create base states with common resolves and the extend them for your individual states.

 #### What's included?

 The /dist folder contains the es6 source files so that you can package up A1AtScript using whatever packaging system is most comfortable for you.
-However, if you are using a workflow that uses AMD modules, you can also use a1atscript.es5.js -- which all of the code transpiled to ES5 as an AMD module.
+However, if you are using a workflow that uses AMD modules, you can also use a1atscript.es5.js -- which has all of the code transpiled to ES5 as an AMD module.

 #### Wait a second, I thought AtScript was called TypeScript now

 It is.
-I've thought about renaming this T1000TypeScript... but I don't know who's using this.
+T1000TypeScript anyone?

 # That's It.
 Enjoy